vinberg88/opensuse/README.md

 ---------------------------------------------

-Ultramarine 42 and Gnome 48 for WSL - How to Install Gnome via Ultramarine 42 - Linux - Microsoft - X410 - 2025 - YouTube
+Ultramarine 42 and Gnome 48 for WSL - How to Install Gnome via Ultramarine 42 - Linux - Microsoft - X410 - 2025

 Ultramarine 42 - you will find it here for WSL or go to Microsoft Store.